How to Enter Safe Mode in Windows 11

 Safe Mode boots Windows with a minimal driver set.
 If the crash or malware stops there, a third-party driver or startup item is the likely culprit—useful before you rip out hardware or reinstall.

-Method 1: From the Login Screen (Easiest)
+Step 1: From the Login Screen (Easiest)

 If your PC reaches the login screen but crashes when you try to log in: